The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 There is a lacking in the documentation for non-trivial resource providers. http://docs.puppetlabs.com/guides/complete_resource_example.html gives a fairly trivial “example”.
 There are no additional stepping stones given to implement a more interesting, yet “clean” provider. (one that is more fully featured, yet needs no back-end additional hacks such as the “user” class)

 Additional information such as “ensurable” can be expanded to a full clause with subpproperties.

 (Longer discussion at https://groups.google.com/forum/?fromgroups#!topic/puppet-dev/jX8NQvdYQEA)

-#5 Updated by Nick Fagerlund 3 months ago
+#5 Updated by Nick Fagerlund over 1 year ago

 - Status changed from Rejected to Closed

 I’m closing this ticket for housekeeping reasons, since we’re moving to a new ticketing system at https://tickets.puppetlabs.com.

 There’s not a direct analogue to this ticket in the new tracker yet.
 If you’re still interested in this issue, you can make a new ticket once the new tracker goes publicly available in several days.